NTIA/scos-sensor/README.md

    higher priority. *priority* is used to disambiguate two or more tasks that are schedule to start at the same time.

- - *schedule entry*: Describes a series of scheduler tasks.
+ - *schedule entry*: Describes a range of scheduler tasks.
 A schedule entry is at minimum a human readable name and an associated action.
 Combining different values of *start*, *stop*, *interval*, and *priority* allows for flexible task scheduling.
 If no start time is given, the first task is